-(available for Dog Obedience Instructor program students and alumni only, or students with sufficient previous dog training education)
+Training Shelter Dogs(available for Dog Obedience Instructor program students and alumni only, or students with sufficient previous dog training education)

-Understanding how to expertly perform private dog training sessions is a crucial component of every professional dog trainer’s career.
+Understanding how to conduct private dog training sessions is a crucial component of a professional dog trainer’s career.
 There are several reasons why learning how to offer quality private lessons is greatly beneficial to your training repertoire.
-Some clients are better served by one-on-one, personalized training rather than a group class atmosphere— perhaps the client’s schedule is especially hectic, her puppy is not of age to attend group classes or her older dog’s shyness renders him uncomfortable when forced to interact with other dogs.
-Regardless of the particular client’s reason, there will always be a demand for private-lesson training can be a wonderful opportunity for the professional dog trainer.
+Some clients are better served by one-on-one, individualized, personalized training rather than a group class atmosphere— perhaps the client’s schedule is especially hectic, her puppy is not of age to attend group classes or her older dog’s shyness renders him uncomfortable when forced to interact with other dogs.
+Regardless of the particular client’s reason, the demand for private-lesson training can be a wonderful opportunity for the professional dog trainer.

-The Art of Selling and Teaching Private Lessons is comprised of approximately 300 pages of highly detailed, invaluable, critical information that every trainer should familiarize her/himself with.
-Authored by Teoti Anderson, former president of the Association of Pet Dog Trainers (APDT), this CEP enriches your knowledge of proper private-lesson training and instructs you on such relevant topics as sales techniques and tips, understanding communication styles, the different types of private training, developing effective training plans, how to teach off-leash behaviors and how to achieve client compliance to maximize training.
-Additionally, the CEP covers advanced tips for marketing yourself and your business and includes essential information on liability protection, a necessity for every dog trainer.
+The Art of Selling and Teaching Private Lessons is comprised of approximately 300 pages of highly-detailed information on conducting private lessons.
+Authored by Teoti Anderson, former president of the Association of Pet Dog Trainers (APDT), this Short Term Program will bolster your knowledge of proper private-lesson training and will instruct you on such imperative topics as sales techniques and tips, understanding communication styles, the different types of private training, developing effective training plans, how to teach off-leash behaviors, and how to achieve client compliance in order to maximize your training.
+Additionally, this program covers advanced tips for marketing yourself and your business and includes information on liability protection.

-Upon completion of this course, you will have the background necessary to offer and administer effective private lessons within a client’s home, at a local park or at your own facility.
+Upon completion of this program, you’ll have the knowledge to offer and conduct private lessons within a client’s home, at a local park or at your own facility.
 Your knowledge of how to obtain clientele and conduct efficient private lessons may assist you in growing your business and maximizing its potential.

-The Art of Selling and Teaching Private Lessons is approved by the Certification Council for Professional Dog Trainers (CCPDT) for 21 CEU credits and by the International Association of Animal Behavior Consultants for 21 CEU credits.
+The Art of Selling and Teaching Private Lessons is approved by the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC) for CEU credits.

 Pet Sitting and Dog Walking

-Upon completion of this course, you will have a new and highly sought after service to provide to existing and future clients and their pets.
-The Pet Sitting and Dog Walking CEP has been approved by the Certification Council for Professional Dog Trainers (CCPDT) for 21 CEU credits and by the International Association of Animal Behavior Consultants for 21 CEU credits.
+Upon completion of this course, you’ll have a new and highly sought after service to provide to existing and future clients and their pets.
+Pet Sitting and Dog Walking has been approved by the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC) for CEU credits.

 Pet Nutrition and Diet

-The Pet Nutrition and Diet Short Term Program discusses basic pet nutrition, the regulations governing commercial pet foods and cats’ and dogs’ nutritional needs.
-In this course you learn how to read pet food labels, including the importance of carbohydrates, fats, proteins, vitamins, minerals and protective nutrients.
-You will also learn about the different types of diets (e.g., dry food, canned food, raw food, supplements, etc.) and how food can play a huge role in a pet's behavior.
+The Pet Nutrition and Diet Short Term Program discusses basic pet nutrition, the regulations governing commercial pet foods, and the nutritional needs for both cats and dogs.
+In this course, you’ll learn how to read pet food labels, including the importance of carbohydrates, fats, proteins, vitamins, minerals and protective nutrients.
+You’ll also learn about the different types of diets (i.e. dry food, canned food, raw food, supplements, etc.) and how food can play a huge role in a pet's behavior.
 After the completion of this program, you’ll have the knowledge to educate your clients on how to provide their animals with proper nutrition based on their pet's individual age, weight and health condition.

-The Pet Nutrition and Diet CEP is approved by the Certification Council for Professional Dog Trainers (CCPDT) for 21 CEU credits and by the International Association of Animal Behavior Consultants for 21 CEU credits.
+Pet Nutrition and Diet is approved by the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC) for CEU credits.

 In addition, Pet Massage is approved by the Certification Council for Professional Dog Trainers (CCPDT) and the International Association of Animal Behavior Consultants (IAABC) for CEU credits.*State and federal laws regarding the practice of Pet Massage vary widely and are subject to change.
-Since ABC has no jurisdiction regarding state and federal laws revolving around the practice of Pet Massage, ABC highly recommends that potential students educate themselves on the state and federal laws and regulations and how they may affect their practice of Pet Massage before purchasing the ABC Pet Massage CEP.
-It is the responsibility of potential students to determine what laws and regulations their state has adopted to govern the practice of Pet Massage.
-ABC does not assume any responsibility for state or federal regulations that prohibit or limit the practice of pet massage by the student.
+Since ABC has no jurisdiction regarding state and federal laws revolving around the practice of Pet Massage, ABC highly recommends that potential students educate themselves on the state and federal laws and regulations and how that may affect their practice of Pet Massage before purchasing the ABC Pet Massage Short Term Program.
+It’s the responsibility of potential students to determine what laws and regulations their state has adopted to govern the practice of Pet Massage.
+ABC doesn’t assume any responsibility for state or federal regulations that prohibit or limit the practice of pet massage by the student.